oroinc/platform/src/Oro/Bundle/CacheBundle/Resources/doc/caching_policy.md

 Default cache implementation
 ============================

-As you may read in [Readme](../../readme.md#abstract-cache-services) there are two abstract services you can use as a parent for your cache services.
-Default implementations are following:
+As you may read in [Readme](../../readme.md#abstract-cache-services) there are three abstract services you can use as a parent for your cache services.
+The default implementation for services based on `oro.file_cache.abstract` and `oro.cache.abstract` is following:

  - for CLI requests: `MemoryCacheChain` with only `Oro\Bundle\CacheBundle\Provider\FilesystemCache` as a cache provider
  - for other requests: `MemoryCacheChain` with `ArrayCache` on the top of `FilesystemCache`

+For services based on `oro.cache.abstract.without_memory_cache` the `MemoryCacheChain` is not used.